Lakshmidhar2007/primelegal-connect/README.md

-# Firebase Studio
+# PRIMELEGAL CONNECT

-This is a NextJS starter in Firebase Studio.
+This is a Next.js application for PRIMELEGAL CONNECT, a platform to connect users with legal experts for advice.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.